 HIST- 161C.
 Pre-Modern East Asia.
-4 semester hours.
+4 credits.

 Survey of the history of East Asia's three major countries - China, Japan and Korea - from earliest times until the beginning of the 17th century.
 The focus is on culture and thought, as well as major political developments.
-Every year.
+Alternate years.

-HIST- 162C.
+HIST-162C.
 Modern East Asia.
-4 semester hours.
+4 credits.

 Survey of the history of East Asia's three major countries - China, Japan, and Korea - from the 17th century to the present.
 The focus is on the response of these countries to the challenges of an increasingly global world.
-Every year.
+Alternate years.